selahattinunlu/Command-Line-ToDo-App/README.md

 - ./todo show (Show All Tasks)
 - ./todo add `:description` (Add a task)
 - ./todo remove `:id` (Remove task by id)

+PS: I didn't want to publish this application as a composer package.
+Because, i did only exercise.